 According to Usman (1990: 7), a competent teacher will be able to create an effective learning environment and will be able to manage the process of teaching and learning so that the students can achieve an optimal result.
 To be able to manage the process of teaching and learning, the teachers must have strategies to do that.
 J.R.
-David (1976) cited in Wina.
-(2002: 186) states that strategy is a plan, method, or series of activities designed to achieves a particular education goal.
+David (1976) cited in Wina S. (2002: 186) states that strategy is a plan, method, or series of activities designed to achieves a particular education goal.
 So, learning strategy can be defined as a plan that contains a series activities designed to achieve specific educational goals.

-Based on the explanation above it can be concluded that: first, learning strategy is a plan of action (series of events), including the use of methods and utilization of various resources / strengths in learning.
+Based on the explanation above can be divide two main points: first, learning strategy is a plan of action (series of events), including the use of methods and utilization of various resources / strengths in learning.
 Second, the strategy designed to achieve a certain goals so, the direction of all decisions is the achievements of strategy thus prepare the learning steps, the use of various facilities and learning resources are all directed in an effort to achieve the goal.
 Therefore it is necessary to formulate clear objectives, which can be measured by its success, because the main goal is the basic implement of a strategy.
-Suck as learning English in teaching speaking, of course, an English teacher has a specific strategy to improving students' speaking ability.
+Such as learning English in teaching speaking, of course, an English teacher has a specific strategy to improving students' speaking ability.

-Kermp (1995) cited in Wina S (2002:187) states that teaching learning strategy is a teaching learning activity that must be done by teacher and students to make learning goals can be achieved efficiently and effectively.
-In line with the opinion above, Dicky and Carrey (1985) also mentions that the teaching and learning strategy is some material collection and learning procedure it used together to optimal students learning.
-It can be concluded that the teaching learning strategy is essential preparing students teaching learning experience.
+As said Sanjaya (2002:187) states that teacher's strategy is a strategy that must be done by teacher and students to make learning goals can be achieved efficiently and effectively.
+In line with the opinion above, Dicky and Carrey (1985) also mention that the teacher strategy is some material collection and learning procedure it used together to optimal students learning.
+It can be concluded that the teacher strategy is essential preparing students teaching learning experience.
 Below are some strategies in teaching speaking: